 Next-day delivery (order by 10pm) = £6.50 for P+P

-Lots of Delicious Diversity and free P+P. Treat yourself to all four flavours or stick to multiple of your favourite.
+Lots of Delicious Diversity.
+Treat yourself to all four flavours or stick to multiple of your favourite.
 Let’s get our guts back on track!

 Q: Do you deliver internationally?